lawrenceccheung/exawind-benchmarks/amr-wind/actuator_line/NREL5MW_ALM_BD/results/README.md

 ## Blade loading profiles

 The averaged blade loading profiles and aerodynamic properties as a function of the blade span are calculated in the [OpenFAST_SectionalLoading](../postprocessing/OpenFAST_SectionalLoading.ipynb) scripts.
-These include the angle of attack (AOA), lift/drag (Cl/Cd), and streamwise/tangential force (Fx/Fy) loading profiles shown here:
+These include the angle of attack (AOA), inflow angle (Phi), lift/drag (Cl/Cd), and streamwise/tangential force (Fx/Fy) loading profiles shown here:

 ![](images/OpenFAST_T0_AOA.png)
 ![](images/OpenFAST_T0_ClCd.png)